Citation, DOI, disclosures and article data

-Intravascular lymphoma, also known as intravascular lymphomatosis, corresponds to a rare variant of extranodal diffuse large B cell lymphoma that affects small and medium-sized vessels and has no specific clinical or laboratory findings.
+Intravascular lymphoma (IVL), also known as intravascular lymphomatosis or intravascular large cell lymphoma or intravascular large B-cell lymphoma, corresponds to a rare variant of extranodal diffuse large B cell lymphoma that affects small and medium-sized vessels and has no specific clinical or laboratory findings.
 CNS and skin manifestations are the most common forms, however, any organ may be involved 1,2,6.

 Intravascular lymphoma usually affects elderly patients in their 6th to 7th decades of life, with a male-to-female ratio of 1:2 3.

-The reason why lymphoma cells tend to stay in the intravascular space in IVL is a consequence of the absence of CD29 (β1 integrin) and CD54 (ICAM-1) surface ligands, which probably disable them from diapedesis across the endothelium 2.
+The reason why lymphoma cells tend to stay in the intravascular space in intravascular lymphoma is a consequence of the absence of CD29 (β1 integrin) and CD54 (ICAM-1) surface ligands, which probably disable them from diapedesis across the endothelium 2.

-The diagnosis of IVL is made postmortem in over 50% of the cases 2.
+The diagnosis of intravascular lymphoma is made postmortem in over 50% of cases 2.

 Treatment and prognosis